TNattermann/AALAB-LLM-demonstrator/README.md

 # Token Explorer

+## Disclaimer

+This repo is based on willkurt's [token-explorer repo](https://github.com/willkurt/token-explorer) and was further adapted by the AALAB at RPTU Kaiserslautern for demonstration purposes as a fAIrytale generator for workshops etc.

+This ReadME file is adapted accordingly.

 Token Explorer allows you to interactively explore the token generation process of an LLM, using a "video game" style interface.
 You can use either arrow keys or vim-style navigation (h/j/k/l) along with WASD keys.

 Token explore allows you to: